ukayani/d-inject/README.md

 <strong>set</strong> will set a dependency into the DI container. set takes two arguments.
 The name of the dependency and the (factory) <strong>function that produces the object</strong>.
 Note that this little detail allows us to implement lazy loading (so we don't load it until we absolutely have to - a technique taken from functional data structures for infinite sequences).

 <strong>inject</strong> is a convenience method.
 The first argument is a function (single argument) that takes in dependencies as its arguments, the rest of the arguments (variadic) are the dependency names that the function requires as arguments.
-The Depndency Injection mechanism will inspect the dependencies that the function requires, create an object with the dependencies as properties and call the function with its arguments and returns it.
+The Dependency Injection mechanism will inspect the dependencies that the function requires, create an object with the dependencies as properties and call the function with its arguments and returns it.

 ## Examples